Pojetta/datafun-06-eda/README.md

 This project focuses on developing a custom exploratory data analysis (EDA) workflow using GitHub, Jupyter, pandas, Seaborn, and other leading data analytics tools.

-## Create and Manage Your Virtual Environment
+## Create and Manage Virtual Environment

 1. Open your project folder in VS Code.
 2. Open a terminal in VS Code to sync the latest project contents: `git pull`